spenserlaier/home-server/README.md

 ## Current scope

-This repository implements and validates the platform through the empty InvoiceShelf deployment (Phase 6):
+This repository implements and validates the platform through the InvoiceShelf migration (Phase 7):

 - NixOS 26.05 on `x86_64-linux`
 - UEFI/systemd-boot